Upper Eyelid Surgery

 - Small gauze pads.

-- Artificial tears or eye drops: Before using any product in or on the eyes after the blepharoplasty, please get Dr. Purewal’s approval.
+- Artificial tears or eye drops: Before using any product in or on the eyes after the upper blepharoplasty, please get Dr. Purewal’s approval.

 - Ice cubes.